sternenseemann/spacecookie/README.md

 ## Adding Content

-Spacecookie per-default acts as a simple file server of any files that are beneath the root directory excluding files that start with a `.`.
+Spacecookie acts as a simple file server, only excluding files that start with a dot.

-If you are not happy with the automaticly generated gopher menus you can customize them using the [gophermap](https://en.wikipedia.org/wiki/Gophermap) file format:
+It generates gopher menus automatically; however you can use custom ones by adding a gophermap file.

+Spacecookie checks for `.gophermap` in every directory it serves and, if present, presents that menu to the user.

+Such a file looks like this:

 	You can just start writing text that will be displayed by the gopher client